Tristan Thompson Posts Cryptic Instagram Message Suggesting He Has ‘Secrets’ To Tell

 Tristan Thompson appeared to address the Khloe Kardashian cheating scandal this week with a cryptic Instagram post.
 The basketball star posted a video of him jamming out to a song while driving his car, but fans noticed that the song seemed to have a message.
-While filming, Tristan made sure to show the name of the song, which is called “To My Grave” by Nav, the lyrics of which say “I got secrets that I’m takin’ to my grave.”
+While filming, Tristan made sure to show the name of the song, which is called “To My Grave” by Nav, the lyrics of which say, “I got secrets that I’m takin’ to my grave.”

-Tristan allegedly cheated on Keeping Up with the Kardashians star Khloe with Kylie Jenner’s best friend Jordyn Woods.
+Tristan allegedly cheated on Keeping Up with the Kardashians star Khloe with Kylie Jenner’s best friend, Jordyn Woods.
 He and Khloe split over the situation and since then, Tristan has been called out for being insensitive in the wake of the scandal.
 He has been spotted hanging out in public with multiple different women, including model Karizma Ramirez in New York City, and multiple women at a pool party in Miami.
-When the news initially broke he tweeted “fake news” before removing the post.
+When the news initially broke, he tweeted the words “fake news” before removing the post.

 Now, fans think that he is sending a not-particularly-sensitive message to people about the cheating situation.
 Of course, it could just be that he likes the song, but given his behavior since the drama started, many people see a not-so-hidden message in the 28-year-old’s Saturday Instagram story.